cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 Scripts, also known as code, are used to implement game logic, such as character movement, jumping, and other gameplay mechanics.

-Cocos Creator uses TypeScript as its scrpting programming language.
+Cocos Creator uses TypeScript as its scripting programming language.
 It has simple and easy-to-learn syntax, a large user base, and widespread applications.
 You can encounter it in web development, app development, and game development etc.

 Creating a script component in Cocos Creator is very simple.
 All you need to do is right-click in the Assets Manager window, select "Create -> TypeScript -> NewComponent" option.